SalesRyan/Neural-Network-MNIST-Dataset/README.md

 The artificial neural network implemented in python only with the library numpy obtained a result of Accuracy: 0.9398 and Recal: 0.9400592307897068 for the MNITS dataset.

+## Training view

+visualize the adjustment of weights during training.
+I programmed an interface with pygame, to facilitate visualization it was necessary to use a character resizing algorithm, I chose PCA (Principal Component Snalysis).
+You can check it out below.
+Run MLP.py.

 ## About me

 Graduation in Information Systems at the Federal University of Piauí, Possibility of experience with developing solutions in the area of Digital Image Processing, Computer Vision and Artificial Intelligence.
 I currently participate in research projects in the area of Vision and Computational Intelligence.